 It is specifically forbidden for employees to engage in political activities on the school grounds or during work hours.

 The following activities are forbidden on school property:

-- 1) Using students for preparation or dissemination of campaign materials; - 2) Distributing political materials; - 3) Distributing or otherwise seeking signatures on petitions of any kind; - 4) Posting political materials; and - 5) Discussing political matters with students, in or out of the classroom, in other than circumstances appropriate to the Frameworks and/or the curricular goals and objectives of the class.
+- 1. Using students for preparation or dissemination of campaign materials; - 2.
+Distributing political materials; - 3.
+Distributing or otherwise seeking signatures on petitions of any kind; - 4.
+Posting political materials; and - 5.
+Discussing political matters with students, in or out of the classroom, in other than circumstances appropriate to the employee's responsibilities to the students and where a legitimate pedagogical reason exists.

-3.24-LICENSED PERSONNEL DEBTS
+8.18-CLASSIFIED PERSONNEL DEBTS

-For the purposes of this policy, "garnishment" of a district employee is when the employee has lost a lawsuit to a judgment creditor who brought suit against a school district employee for an unpaid debt, has been awarded money damages as a result, and these damages are recoverable by filing a garnishment action against the employee's wages.
-For the purposes of this policy, the word "garnishment" excludes such things as child support, student loan or IRS liens or voluntary deductions levied against an employee's wages.
+For the purposes of this policy, "garnishment" of a district employee is when the employee had lost a lawsuit to a judgment creditor who brought suit against a school district employee for an unpaid debt, has been awarded money damages as a result, and these damages are recoverable by filing a garnishment action against the employee's wages.
+For the purpose of this policy, the word "garnishment" excludes such things as child support, student loan or IRS liens or deductions levied against an employee's wages.